 The outputs of NIRS include population-impact and change-of-exposure reports and graphics.
 Population centroids are evaluated as improved or worsened based on their change of exposure.
 A hierarchy of rules based on FAA guidance and local requirements are then employed to determine if an airspace alternative is likely to be controversial based on noise considerations.
 Where possible, the system identifies the principal source of the change of exposure.
 Having identified the route set responsible for an increase, the air traffic planner can begin the evaluation of possible mitigation alternatives.

-NIRS was first developed in 1998 and is currently the FAA's standard regional noise model, which efficiently addresses the large scale requirements of modeling aircraft noise effects over multi-state regions.
-Current capabilities provided by NIRS are:
+NIRS was first developed in 1998 and efficiently addressed the large scale requirements of modeling aircraft noise effects over multi-state regions.
+In March 2012, NIRS was replaced by AEDT version 2a for analysis of air traffic airspace and procedure actions.
+Capabilities provided by NIRS are:

 - Altitude-control logic that enables NIRS aircraft to follow user-specified tracks in three dimensions, or to follow “standard” profiles wherever these are consistent with the airspace design;